 Experience the pleasures of an uninhabited island with aquamarine waters, rugged hiking trails with celestial views, a pirate’s cave and underwater treasures…

-Caja de Muerto was designated a nature reserve in 1980, managed by DNRA (Department of Natural Resources).
-Caja de Muertos is a haven for endangered turtles, birds and sea life.
+Caja de Muertos was designated a nature reserve in 1980, managed by DNRA (Department of Natural Resources).
+Caja de Muertos is a haven for endangered turtles, birds, and sea life.
 The reserve possesses fauna and flora only found here.
-High season is in the summer months, weekends and holidays with a local crowd.
+The high season is in the summer months, weekends, and holidays with a local crowd.
 During the regular “high season” for tourists from Dec. – April, you may be enjoying the island without crowds.

 Attractions & Things to Do in Caja de Muertos Island

 The Beaches of Isla Caja de Muertos

 The island of Caja de Muertos offers a unique beach experience, the water has a gorgeous turquoise color unlike any other beach in Puerto Rico.